 My maternal grandmother had created eighteen lives, which she expelled from her womb, into this world, while having sex with a single man her entire life.
 I dare any man to give that a try.
 She deserved a medal for that, and she got one.
 The Catholic Church awarded her a little gold medal to thank her for her contribution to their tribe.

 Virginity was a hot topic in my family, although no one ever referred to it directly.
 For example, my aunt Paola, whom I spent most summers with, would sit me down in front of her and she would whisper, very loudly, “that thing between your legs, you keep it tight, you hear me, very very tight.”
 I instinctively knew I should agree, although at 7 years of age I had not quite grasped the concept.

 I headed to Toronto after 11 years spent in Vancouver, where I turned my desire to work in the Film and TV industry into reality.
-During my years spent in Toronto I made up with my father and finally saw my sisters again, full blown women on their way to the altar to get married.
+During my years spent in Toronto, I made up with my father and finally saw my sisters again, full-blown women on their way to the altar to get married.

 Now I live in Italy, where ironically I feel more Canadian than I ever did in Canada.

-In Italy the people I meet won’t let me forget that I am Canadian, not because they want me to feel like an outsider, but because they believe that Canada is the land of wonders, paradise of democracy, a land of equal opportunities.
+In Italy, the people I meet won’t let me forget that I am Canadian, not because they want me to feel like an outsider, but because they believe that Canada is the land of wonders, a paradise of democracy, a land of equal opportunities.
 They can’t imagine anyone aspiring to another nation’s citizenship.